Summary: in this tutorial, we will show you step by step how to develop the first MySQL stored procedure using

 If you execute the statement above, you will get all products in the

-In this tutorial, you have learned how to write a simple stored procedure by using the
+In this tutorial, you have learned how to write a simple stored procedure using the

-CREATE PROCEDURE statement and call it by using the
+CREATE PROCEDURE statement and call it from a SQL statement using the